 - If desired, add unique Tag name to identify your instance.
 Click Next: Configure Security Group.

-- Add the following security rules to enable SSH access to Driverless AI and to (optionally) enable access to H2O Flow, then click Review and Launch.
+- Add the following security rules to enable SSH access to Driverless AI, then click Review and Launch.

 |Custom TCP Rule||TCP||12345||Anywhere 0.0.0.0/0||Launch DAI|